mikesol/purescript-vec-dt/README.md

   ipure $ zipWithE (+) l r
 ```

 Now, we have a typelevel assertion in our indexed monad that `v0` and `v1` are equal.
-Proof of this assertion lies in the values `l` and `r` and rides through the rest of the computation until `zipWithE`.
+Proof of this assertion lies in the values `l` and `r` and persists through the rest of the computation until `zipWithE`.

 The assertion system also works for arbitrary append (`<+>`) and cons (`+>`) operations.
 In the following example, also from the tests, proof of equal length persists through the list append operation `<+>`.